hds-sandbox/bulk_RNAseq_course/Notebooks/develop/06a_count_matrix.md

 In the next few lessons, we will walk you through an **end-to-end gene-level RNA-seq differential expression workflow** using various R packages.
-We will start with the count matrix, perform exploratory data analysis for quality assessment and to explore the relationship between samples, perform differential expression analysis, and visually explore the results prior to performing downstream functional analysis.
+We will start with the count matrix, do some exploratory data analysis for quality assessment and explore the relationship between samples.
+Next, we will perform differential expression analysis, and visually explore the results prior to performing downstream functional analysis.

 # Setting up